binalyze/air-mcp/README.md

 | `Download PPC file for endpoint "ep-1" and task "task-1"` | Downloads a PPC file for the specified endpoint and task |
 | `Download task report for endpoint "123" and task "456"` | Downloads a task report for the specified endpoint and task |
 | `Get report file information for endpoint "123" and task "456"` | Retrieves information about a PPC file for a specific endpoint and task |
+| `Get users for organization with ID "2"` | Displays all users belonging to the specified organization